-Hi😊 I’m Jared Amani Greathouse.
-Currently, I’m a public policy PHD candidate at Georgia State and the Georgia Institute of Technology, where I am fortunate to be advised by Jason Coupet.
+Hi😊 I am Jared Amani Greathouse.
+Currently, I am a public policy PHD candidate at Georgia State, where I am fortunate to be advised by Jason Coupet.
 Prior, I earned my Bachelors and Masters in political science from Georgia State University.
-I am the author of the mlsynth Python package, which implements various recent machine-learning and proximal causal inference techniques such as the l2-relaxer or the [Bayesian] Robust Synthetic Control.
+I am the author of the mlsynth Python package, the largest open source synthetic control package in the world.

 • Email: jgreathouse3[at]student[dot]gsu[dot]edu